aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 that returns something else and see :)
 `function AwsResource?(resource: AwsResource): string`

-So we can read this as:
-The arnLiteral MUST be the string "arn" and partition, service, region, and account
-MUST NOT be empty string
-and finally the resource MUST be a correct AwsResource.

 ## Step 6

-Using what we have learned
+Using what we have learned,
-let's give our remaining three `predicate`'s implementations.
+let's add implementations to our remaining three `predicate`s .

 ```dafny